 Special Rule for Change of Use.
-When the use of the property is changed to a use other than agricultural, the property is subject to rollback taxes equal to the difference between the taxes based on agricultural use and the taxes that would have been payable if the property had been taxed as other real property (except the value of standing timber is excluded), for the year of change in use and the preceding 5 tax years.
+When the use of the property is changed to a use other than agricultural, the property is subject to rollback taxes equal to the difference between the taxes based on agricultural use and the taxes that would have been payable if the property had been taxed as other real property (except the value of standing timber is excluded), for the year of change in use and the preceding 3 tax years.
+Change in use of the property to a non-agricultural purpose is evidenced by actions taken by the owner of the real property which is inconsistent with agricultural use.
 South Carolina Code §12-43-220(d) and South Carolina Regulation 117-1780.3.
 The owner must notify the assessor of change in use within 6 months.